 Category C/D – Entry level seating to the event.
 Generally located on the ends either upper or lower level.

 Need a customized Summer Games experience?
 Speak with an On Point Experience Specialist to help you make it unforgettable

 This is just a preview of what we can help you build your experience to be.
 Contact us for additional options and customization.

 about the Summer Games and tokyo, japan

 The Summer Games, one of the biggest events in sports, unites the world as it takes place every four years.
 All the excitement surrounding the Games has shifted to Tokyo, as they prepare to host the event again.
-The first time that Japanese capital hosted the Summer Games was in 1964 and they will proudly host it for the 2nd time on July 24 to August 9, 2020.
+The first time this Japanese capital hosted the Summer Games was in 1964 and they will proudly host it for the 2nd time from July 24 to August 9, 2020.

-The Summer Games will be televised for the whole world to see and while most will watch the Summer Games from their televisions, sports fans who will be in attendance in the Tokyo 2020 venues can expect an extraordinary experience.
+The Summer Games will be televised for the whole world to see and while most will watch the Summer Games from their televisions, sports fans who will be in attendance at the Tokyo 2020 venues can expect an extraordinary experience.

 They will watch history in the making while savoring that electric atmosphere that seems to exist only at the Games.
 If there’s a sporting event that should be on your bucket list—this is the one.

-Tokyo will surely excel as a host city and in the 2020 Summer Games they will also have the honor of introducing 5 new sports: karate, sport climbing, surfing, skateboarding, and the return of baseball/softball.
+Tokyo will surely excel as a host city and in the 2020 Summer Games, they will also have the honor of introducing 5 new sports: karate, sport climbing, surfing, skateboarding, and the return of baseball/softball.

-Start Your Next Trip to Experience The 2020 Summer Games in Tokyo Today
+Start your next trip to experience the 2020 Summer Games in Tokyo today